 GW2RU

-Who were the ‘raeshniks’ and why were they tsarist Russia’s first “TV”?
+Who were the ‘raeshniks’ & why were they Tsarist Russia’s first ‘TV’?

 Public domain

-It was the first people's "television" and news agency.
-For a kopeck or two thrown into a hat, a box with windows showed pictures, and a newsman told stories.
+It was the first popular "television" and news agency.
+For a kopeck or two thrown into a hat, a box with windows showed pictures and a ‘raeshnik’ aka ‘newsman’ told stories.

-The “rayek” had an extremely simple design: a small wooden box with magnifying glasses, inside which a long strip of popular prints was rewound.
-The newspaper ‘Severnaya Pchela’ described the play in 1842 as "a small, mobile cosmorama, carried on the shoulders of a Russian peasant, who explains wondrous deeds to the audience in his own language—rhymed prose—complete with sayings and jokes.
-It's laughable!"
+The ‘raeshnik’ was extremely simple: a small wooden box with magnifying glasses, inside which a long strip of popular prints was rewound.
+The ‘Severnaya Pchela’ newspaper described the play in 1842 as "a small, mobile cosmorama, carried on the shoulders of a Russian peasant, who explains wondrous deeds to the audience in his own language – rhymed prose – complete with sayings and jokes.
+It'll make you cry from laughter!"

-The rayek owes its name to its original plots: it showed "paradise and flour, and for no more than a kopeck apiece," meaning the repertoire was based on biblical stories.
-However, over time, scenes from sacred history were supplanted by topical concerns, and the rayek evolved into a mixture of media and stand-up comedy.
+The ‘raeshnik’ owes its name to its original plots: it showed "paradise and flour and for no more than a kopeck apiece", meaning the repertoire was based on biblical stories.
+However, over time, scenes from sacred history were supplanted by topical relevance and the ‘raeshnik’ evolved into a mixture of media and stand-up comedy.

-His rhymed commentary—the so-called "raeshny verse"—was the main attraction.
-The pictures, often dimly lit by candlelight, served merely as a pretext for improvisation.
+His rhymed commentary – the so-called "raeshny verse" – was the main attraction.
+The pictures, often dimly lit by a solitary candle, served merely as a pretext for improvisation.
 All the power lay in the words addressed to the crowd.
-The repertoire was an encyclopedia of popular life, a veritable "oral newspaper," where news was reworked into satire and fable.
+The repertoire was an encyclopedia of popular life, a veritable "oral newspaper", where news was reworked into satire and fable.

 A reproduction of a drawing by artist Vyacheslav Sysoev, "An Important Matter"